Last updated: 2023-08-06

 Persisting JSON with Spring Data

-We begin by clicking Start Project - no registration required.
+We begin by clicking start project - no registration required.
 Then we go to the Data Objects tab and first create the object "PartDetailsDimensions" with its three fields.

 Adding the PartDetailsDimensions data object